 Compared to many other hotel points programs, Hilton Honors points are generally not the most valuable.

-In my experience, you should normally be able to get 0.6 or 0.8 cents out of each Hilton point as mentioned above.
-You can certainly do better than that, but it's a good baseline to use.
+In our experience, you should be able to get 0.6 or 0.8 cents out of each Hilton point without too much effort.
+And you can certainly do better than that, as we outlined above.
+But that's a good baseline to use.

 Limited Acceptance Abroad